-A key focus of Alison Klayman’s documentary is this contrast between Bannon’s sickening political machinations and his quite friendly and ‘relatable’ every day persona.
-This isn’t a cold, removed political study, but rather, a study of the real people behind the political monsters of our time.
+A key focus of Alison Klayman’s documentary The Brink is this contrast between Bannon’s sickening political machinations and his quite friendly and ‘relatable’ every day persona.
+The Brink isn’t a cold, removed political study, but rather, a study of the real people behind the political monsters of our time.
 In understanding Bannon, we can better understand how the alt-right works and how people like him come to be.

-I talked to Klayman about how she gained such intimate access to Bannon’s life and her views on whether a film can ever be “politically neutral.”
+I talked to Alison Klayman about The Brink, how she gained such intimate access to Bannon’s life and her views on whether a film can ever be “politically neutral.”

 Seventh Row (7R): So first of all… how the hell did this happen?
-How did you get this kind of access to Steve Bannon?
+How did you get this kind of access to Steve Bannon for The Brink?

 When he joined the Trump campaign in the fall of 2016, she got back in touch with him, really to send him hate mail and rage text him like, “This is terrible.
 Why are you doing this?”
 Of course, that didn’t matter at all and had no impact on his actions.
 But it did put them back in touch.
 She had the idea to do a documentary because his image in the press was so one-dimensional: even though it was sinister and evil, it was also very powerful, and she felt that was something he could use to his advantage.
 It was a disservice to the public to not really understand him when he’s in such a position of power.